Murad v Al-Saraj

 is an English trusts law case, concerning remedies for breach of trust for a conflict of interest.
 It exemplifies a restitution claim.

 Facts

-The Murad sisters and Mr Al-Saraj, who acted through his company called W Co, started a joint venture (which creates fiduciary duties among those in the venture) to buy a hotel at £4.1m, through a new company.
+The Murad sisters and Mr Al-Saraj, who acted through his company called W Co, started a joint venture (which created fiduciary duties among those in the venture) to buy a hotel at £4.1m, through a new company.
 The Murads would contribute £1m, and £500,000 was meant to come from Mr Al-Saraj.
 The rest was to come from a bank loan.
 But Al-Saraj instead set off an unenforceable debt that the seller of the property owed him, and also got a commission for arranging the sale.
 This was a breach of fiduciary duty, by fraudulently misrepresenting his contribution and failing to disclose his profit.
 The hotel was then sold at a profit of $2m.

 Judgment

 High Court

 At first instance Etherton J held that even if the Murads had known, they would have gone ahead with the purchase, although they would have demanded a greater share of the profits.
 Nevertheless, Mr Al-Saraj and his company had to account for the entire profit made.
 Mr Al-Saraj argued that his liability should not be his full profits, but only those that he would not have made if the fraud and secret profit were not present.